deeemark/RecipeRelay/README.md

 ## Tech

-Recipe relay uses a few technologies:
+Recipe relay uses python for the main programming langauge and a few other technologies:

 - [Pandas]
 - [Streamlit]